Without Me (Eminem song)

 "Without Me" is a song by American rapper Eminem from his fourth studio album The Eminem Show (2002).
-"Without Me" was released on May 15, 2002, as the lead single from the album, and re-released on his greatest hits compilation album Curtain Call: The Hits (2005).
+"Without Me" was released on May 13, 2002, as the lead single from the album, and re-released on his greatest hits compilation album Curtain Call: The Hits (2005).
 "Without Me" is one of Eminem's most successful singles, reaching number two on the U.S. Billboard Hot 100, and number one in fifteen countries.

+Background and recording

+Eminem and Jeff Bass first began working on "Without Me" in the summer of 2001, during a late-night recording session for The Eminem Show.
+Eminem played a pre-recorded drum track provided to him by DJ Head, to which Bass played various keyboard sounds until he found a bass guitar effect that suitably matched the track.
+Bass repeated two notes over the track that prompted Eminem to sound out what became the song's melody, which Bass then recorded on saxophone.
+Eminem, Bass and engineer Steve King wrote and recorded the music in approximately 30 minutes, finishing at 3:00AM.
+Eminem presented the song's lyrics to Bass around three months later.

 Content

 The song was Eminem's return after the successful Marshall Mathers LP, intended as a sequel to "The Real Slim Shady" and essentially says that he is back to save the world.
 It also refers to Eminem's role in the music industry and his effect on culture.

-The song mocks a number of Eminem's critics, including then-Vice-president Dick Cheney (including his recurring heart problems) and his wife Lynne, the FCC, Chris Kirkpatrick (of NSYNC), Limp Bizkit and Moby, as well as parodying Prince's decision to change his name to a symbol.
+The song mocks a number of Eminem's critics, including Vice President Dick Cheney (including his recurring heart problems) and his wife Lynne, the FCC, Chris Kirkpatrick (of NSYNC), Limp Bizkit and Moby, as well as parodying Prince's decision to change his name to an unpronounceable symbol.
 It also lampoons comparisons of him to Elvis Presley as a white man succeeding commercially in a predominantly black art form.
 A line also attacks his mother Debbie Mathers for the lawsuit she filed for the lyrics of his breakthrough hit "My Name Is".

 The opening lyric "Two trailer park girls go round the outside" is based on the country rap single "Buffalo Gals" by Malcolm McLaren.
 The introduction—"Obie Trice, real name, no gimmicks"—is sampled from Obie Trice's own track "Rap Name".